wireapp/wire-server-deploy/offline/docs.md

 Next, copy `values/sftd/prod-values.example.yaml` to `values/sftd/values.yaml`, and change the contents accordingly.

- * If your turn servers can be reached on their public IP by the SFT service, Wire recommends you enable cooperation between turn and SFT. add a line reading `turnDiscoveryEnabled: true` to your values file.
+ * If your turn servers can be reached on their public IP by the SFT service, Wire recommends you enable cooperation between turn and SFT. add a line reading `turnDiscoveryEnabled: true` to `values/sftd/values.yaml`.

 edit values/sftd/values.yaml, and select whether you want lets-encrypt certificates, and ensure the alloworigin and the host point to the appropriate domains.